 Concrete constructions- especially those that are lighter in colour- actually absorb very little heat.
 This is vital in the peak of summer, as this means it reflects the rest of the heat it doesn’t absorb, thus keeping the insides of our homes and buildings significantly cooler.
 This in turn cuts down on air conditioning and ventilation costs that would adversely affect the environment.

 Concrete during production can be made upon demand instead of made in bulk and having possible excess at the end of the project.
 Furthermore concrete at the end of its lifespan during demolition can still be used and recycled to use for new concrete.

 Concrete has been invented to counteract the environmental harms that paved surfaces create during rainy seasons.
 Pervious concrete absorbs water and allows it to seep into the earth naturally whereas paved surfaces do not facilitate this absorption process.
 Without absorption, instances of pollution and flash flooding are more likely to occur.

 Ultimately, concrete construction has been a commonality of the past and it is here to stay for the future as well.
-Its sustainability and benefits for the environment go further than what’s just mentioned above, it is very much leading us to a greener future.
+Sustainable concrete construction and its benefits for the environment go further than what’s just mentioned above, it is very much leading us to a greener future.

 To learn more about concrete and what we do with it, visit www.danterr.com and contact us today to learn more about our construction and concrete products.